 Corporate Responsibility Towards Environmental Sustainability in Cambodia

 Corporations operating in the country have a crucial role to play in driving environmental sustainability in Cambodia.
-Companies can make a significant positive impact by adopting sustainable practices, such as reducing energy consumption, implementing effective waste management systems, and minimizing their ecological footprint.
-Embracing corporate social responsibility not only benefits the environment but also enhances brand reputation and fosters long-term profitability.
+Companies can significantly impact by adopting sustainable practices, such as reducing energy consumption, implementing effective waste management systems, and minimizing their ecological footprint.
+Embracing corporate social responsibility benefits the environment, enhances brand reputation, and fosters long-term profitability.

 Our report found that an overwhelming majority of 61.7% of respondents believe that companies should take a proactive and transparent approach to addressing global environmental challenges.
 These findings indicate that local consumers are increasingly aware of the importance of corporate responsibility for environmental sustainability in Cambodia.
 They expect companies to take a leading role in adopting sustainable practices and making a meaningful contribution to addressing environmental issues.